OmegaAOL/Firefox3Theme/README.md

 This borrows from an old version of Aris-t2/CustomCSSForFX

-# Requirements, Windows
+# Requirements, Windows 98 to 11

 This theme is 100% fully compatible with Mypal Quantum 68.
-As a result, it can brag of being the only modern Firefox theme to run on Windows 98.
+As a result, it can brag of being the only modern Firefox theme to run on Windows 98 (not Windows 98SE - the original
+Windows 98!)
 Firefox versions that support this theme can run on:

 Windows 98: KernelEx, Mypal 68